 - 52 weeks of unpaid parental leave

-- 22 weeks of government-funded parental leave payments (see below) if you’ll be the primary carer of a child born or coming into your care.
-On 1 July, 2020 this entitlement increases to 26 weeks.
+- 26 weeks of government-funded parental leave payments (see below) if you’ll be the primary carer of a child born or coming into your care.

 If you’ve worked for your employer for an average of at least 10 hours a week for six months or more just before your baby’s due date, or the date you’ll start taking care of a child under six, you’re entitled to: